Table Of Content

 There isn’t one way to just obtain a debt consolidation loan or to pay off all of these debts.
 In fact, there are numerous amounts of ways you can get them.
 What we’re going to talk about here is the most common ways United States citizens consolidate debt.

-1. Balance Transfer On Credit Cards
+1. Balance Transfer / Low Interest Credit Cards

 A lot of times we find ourselves owing debts on our credit cards.
 That’s just how life works sometimes.
 Something comes up or some crazy accident happens and we need to use our credit cards.
 If you have multiple ones, though, it can be extremely frustrating to fix and get on the positive.

 One way to aid this is by transferring your balance on your credit cards onto one account.
+A lot of credit card companies actually promote their low-interest rates including 0% interest rate for the first three to 18 months.

 This window of opportunity is available to pay off the complete amount you owe, without adding interest.
 You could put the amount of all your credit card debts into one.
 With the company’s “no interest rate” for a set amount of time, you have a window to not pay interest.